What is bus bar in electrical? Materials, Types, Uses, and Advantages

 Adding a bus-section circuit breaker creates the sectionalized busbar: a fault on one section can be isolated without losing the entire substation — a meaningful reliability improvement at minimal incremental cost.
 The double busbar introduces a second bus and a coupler circuit breaker; any feeder can be transferred between buses during maintenance without interruption, making it the de-facto standard in medium and large substations.
 A double busbar system is distinguished by this feeder transfer capability, which eliminates supply interruptions during maintenance.
 Under normal conditions, loads run from the main bus; when that bus requires attention, circuits transfer to the reserve bus via switching operations.

 The ring busbar forms a closed loop: any single circuit breaker can open for maintenance while supply continuity is maintained throughout, since power can reach any circuit from either direction around the ring.
 The breaker-and-a-half arrangement — three CBs shared across each feeder pair — provides the highest operational flexibility and is the standard configuration for EHV (extra high voltage) transmission substations where no interruption of any kind is acceptable.
-For circuit breaker context, refer to Circuit breaker types and functions.

 Busbar Trunking Systems (BTS): Prefabricated Distribution for High-Rise and Industrial Use

-A busbar trunking system (BTS) — also called a busway or bus duct — differs from a site-engineered busbar in one critical respect: it is a type-tested, factory-assembled product with plug-in tap-off units that allow branch connections without electrical shutdown.
+A bus bar trunking system (BTS) — also called a busway or bus duct — differs from a site-engineered busbar in one critical respect: it is a type-tested, factory-assembled product with plug-in tap-off units that allow branch connections without electrical shutdown.
 IEC 61439-6 governs BTS; North American installations follow UL 857.

 Three principal variants serve distinct installation contexts.
 The feeder busway connects a transformer to a main distribution board with no intermediate tap-offs — optimized for low-loss, high-ampacity power transfer.
 The plug-in busway provides tap-off boxes at regular intervals, making it ideal for factory floors and data centers requiring reconfigurable power distribution without planned outages.
 Rising mains — vertical BTS installed in high-rise building risers — eliminate multiple large cable runs in congested shafts and supply floor-level distribution boards throughout the structure.